cometbft/qa-infra/README.md

 ### Start the network

-After you have set up the infrastructure:
+After you have set up the infrastructure, you need to setup the experiment.

-1. Set up your experiment.
-    - If you are using `scripts/runtests.py`, execute it to update your experiment setup according to your templates.
-Use the `-s` flag to run it just once, as in `python3 runtests.py -l log.log -o flood_options.json -s`
+The script `scripts/runtests.py` automates this step.
+If you are using it, execute it now to update your experiment setup according to your templates.
-    - If you are not using `runtests.py`, then
+Use the `-s` flag to run it just once, as in the following, and then skip to (#execute-the-load-test).

+    ```bash
+    python3 runtests.py -l log.log -o flood_options.json -s
+    ```

+Otherwise, execute the following steps.

 1. Set up the test you will run in the `experiment.mk` file:
     1. Set the path to your manifest file in the variable `MANIFEST`.
     2. Set the commit hash of CometBFT that you to install in the nodes in the variable `VERSION_TAG`.
     3. If you want to deploy a subset of the validators with a different version of CometBFT, set the variable `VERSION2_TAG` to the commit hash you want to install in that subset.
 Then set the proportion of nodes that will run `VERSION_TAG` and `VERSION2_TAG` in the variables `VERSION_WEIGHT` and `VERSION2_WEIGHT` respectively.
     4. If necessary, set the variables `DO_INSTANCE_TAGNAME` and `DO_VPC_SUBNET` to customized values to prevent collisions with other QA runs, including possible other users of the DigitalOcean project who might be running these scripts.
 If the subnet is allocated in the private IP address range 172.16.0.0/12, as it is in the unmodified file, a good choice should be in the range 172.16.16.0/20 - 172.31.240.0/20.

 2. Create the VMs for the validators and Prometheus as specified in the manifest file.
     Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.